douglassferreira/Analise-de-Vaz-es-Q90-e-Q95/README.md

 **3. Is there any change in the patterns of the analyzed flows over the decades?**
   - The same bar and line charts were used to answer this question.

-## 3. Análise das vazões Q90 e Q95
+## 3. Analysis of the Q90 and Q95 flows
-**1. Sazonalidade - Q90 e Q95**
+**1. Seasonality - Q90 and Q95**

-Seguindo a metodologia descrita, foram plotados mapas de calor referentes as médias de Q90 e Q95 para observação da sazonalidade.
+Following the described methodology, heat maps were plotted related to the averages of Q90 and Q95 to observe seasonality

 ![](https://github.com/douglassferreira/Analise-de-Vaz-es-Q90-e-Q95/blob/main/img/Heatmap_90.png)

-A figura acima refere-se as médias mensais das vazões Q90 distribuídas por décadas.
-Observa-se que os meses de dezembro, janeiro e fevereiro apresentaram os maiores valores para Q90.
-Dentre esses meses, destaca-se janeiro com uma média superior a 200 m<sup>3</sup>/s na década de 2000(2000-09).
+The figure above pertains to the monthly averages of Q90 flows distributed by decade.
+It can be observed that the months of December, January, and February had the highest values for Q90.
+Among these months, January stands out with an average exceeding 200 m<sup>3</sup>/s  in the 2000s decade (2000-09).

 Já os meses julho e agosto apresentaram as menores médias para a vazão de referência Q90.
 A figura abaixo apresenta o mapa de calor referente a vazão Q95.